ByMykel/Opiner/README.md

 # Opiner

-A simple Twitter clone built with Laravel 8.
+A simple Twitter clone built with VueJS, Laravel 8 and TailwindCSS.

 ### Images
 #### Home